Services We Do and Do Not Provide

 - We call to tell you about our clinic and see if your family wants an appointment.

-- Our goal is to offer your family an appointment within a week.
+- We will offer your family an appointment within a week.

 - Please come 15 minutes early to fill out paperwork.
 It helps if you bring any prior safety plans or mental health assessments.